vhfarias/RGBStrip/.github/readme.md

 RGBStrip can be used to control 2835 and 5050 non-addressable LED strips using an ESP-8266 microcontroller and three output pins, assuming a common anode setup.

-The RGBStrip class is based on [RGBLed by wilmouths](https://github.com/wilmouths/RGBLed) with the addition of some presets and intends to to be nonblocking using a different approach (_millis()_ function instead of _delay()_ and number of steps as argument).
+The RGBStrip class is based on [RGBLed by wilmouths](https://github.com/wilmouths/RGBLed) with the addition of some presets and intends to be nonblocking using a different approach (_millis()_ function instead of _delay()_ and number of steps as argument).

 <div align="center">